vuepress/ecosystem/docs/plugins/feed/getter.md

 Item author getter.

-::: important The getter should return an empty array when author information is missing.
+::: tip The getter should return an empty array when author information is missing.

 :::